duckdb/duckdb/tools/odbc/test/tests/dotnet/README.md

-# duckdbDotNetOdbcTests
-System.Data.ODBC test code for DuckDB
+# System.Data.ODBC tests for DuckDB ODBC

-Originally written to run in CI, but can be built locally using the build.bat.
-Just run in a standard cmd window.
-You do need Visual Studio 2019/2022 installed. build.bat will discover the latest version of Visual Studio installed.
+It is written in C++/CLI using .NET Framework.

+Cmake Visual Studio Generator is required.

+It is built as part of a standard DuckDB build.

-After successful build, run build\Release\SystemDataODBC_tests.exe.
+After successful build, the test executable can be found in:

+[build directory]\release\tools\odbc\bin\Release\SystemDataODBC_tests.exe